ccho-0508/simple-site/README.md

     - Go to localhost:3000
 - ALWAYS remember to stop and remove containers with ```docker-compose down``` command.

-- If changes are made to the django app or react app, make sure to run ```docker-compose build``` before running docker-compose up again.

 # Folders:
 ## sprite-animation (react app)
 - Run: ```npm start```